ArduPilot/ardupilot_wiki/planner2/source/docs/compass-calibration.rst

 ---------------

 Under **Orientation**, **select your autopilot** configuration:
-Pixhawk/PX4, APM 2.5 and earlier, or APM 2.6 with 3DR GPS+Compass.
+Pixhawk, APM 2.5 and earlier, or APM 2.6 with 3DR GPS+Compass.
 Ensure that the option to **Enable the compass** and **allow Auto Declination** are selected as shown below.